 A blood test is the only way to detect AATD.
 Upon discovering the predisposition to the deficiency, lifestyle changes can be prescribed (quitting smoking, etc.) as well gene therapy.

 There is hope for those born with AATD.
-Lung diseases caused by AATD cannot be reversed, but symptoms can be addressed through stem cell therapy and continued stem cell research.
+Lung diseases caused by AATD cannot be reversed, but symptoms can be addressed through stem cell therapy and continued cellular research.